Russia to use mobile phones to track people at risk of coronavirus

 Moscow has also changed its coronavirus testing system.
 Samples will no longer be sent to a lab in Siberia for a second round of testing to confirm a positive result received during tests conducted in labs in the capital, the city's coronavirus response headquarters said in a statement.

-Russia is also taking steps to prepare its food supply and medical system for a potential upsurge in cases.
+Russia is also taking steps to prepare its food supply and medical system for a potential upsurge in infections.

 The government said it had asked the agriculture ministry and other officials to prepare proposals on whether exports of any food, essential products or medicine should be limited.